Choose Your Waterfall, or Do Them All

 We know the Olympic Peninsula is a wet place.
 That’s one of the things that makes it so special.
 When it comes to waterworks, there’s really nothing like the Olympic Peninsula Waterfall Trail, featuring more than 20 spectacular sites that will awe and inspire.
 Brace yourself for a magical, misty tour, and some of the most photogenic spots in the Pacific Northwest.

 Visit the signature Sol Duc Falls in Olympic National Park.
+This is the only waterfall that is visible from above the cascading water.
 Take an unforgettable family-friendly hike to Marymere Falls near Lake Crescent.
 Make a stop at Bunch Creek Falls, one of the largest waterfalls in the lush and mossy Quinault Rain Forest, or take in the two-tiered Murhut Falls on Hood Canal—a surprising site on the “drier” side of the Peninsula.
 You’ll hear it before you see it.

 Hear the roar.
 Feel the spray.
 Experience an Olympic Peninsula waterfall adventure.